-Activities in 2020
+Activities in 2022

 Supporting DAPP Malawi Teacher Training programme

-DAPP Malawi has trained teachers in Malawi since 2003, when the college in Chilangoma outside of Blantyre started.
-DAPP Malawi has all along complemented government efforts to develop curriculum, teaching and learning methods and materials, as well as building strong connections to the communities in which the colleges exist.
+The Government of Malawi and DAPP Malawi collaborated on the basis of a Memorandum of Understanding that cuts across planning, coordination, education policy adherence and curriculum development.
+DAPP Malawi complements government efforts to develop curriculum, teaching and learning methods and materials, as well as building sustainable connections with the communities where the colleges are located.

-One of the characteristics of the pedagogy practiced at the colleges is that the student teachers are directly involved in planning and executing their own teaching and learning programme.
-They learn how to involve the learners in primary school in their learning processes as well.
+One of the characteristics of the pedagogy practiced at the colleges is that student teachers are directly involved in planning and executing their own teaching and learning programme.
+They learn how to involve learners in primary school in their learning processes as well.

 DAPP Chilangoma Teacher Training College